Courage-1984/logi-ink/README.md

 - Contact form currently surfaces a success toast; integrate with your preferred backend (e.g., Formspree, Netlify Forms, custom API) for production.
 - Animations prefer `transform`/`opacity` for GPU acceleration; test new effects against `prefers-reduced-motion`.
 - When adding or relocating files, update `.cursor/rules/cursorrules.mdc` and relevant docs to keep the architecture guide authoritative.
+- New pages must include the inline page-transition preload snippet in `<head>` (see `.cursor/rules/cursorrules.mdc`) so the blur/fade effect stays seamless.

 ---